fyysikkokilta/kulumasiina-v2/README.md

 - GET `/admin` - Admin page for handling expense compensations

 ## High prio TODO

 - Show user if sending the form fails.
 - Liitenumerot myös PDF-liitteisiin
-- Selected entries can be copied to clipboard in a form that can be pasted directly into the agenda.

 ## Muuta TODO